 Company Introduction – Background

-Cigna Global is a U.S.-based medical insurance company specializing in expat medical insurance.
-The flexibility of its tailor-made individual medical insurance plans is one of the things that sets Cigna apart from other healthcare providers and international insurance companies.
+Cigna Healthcare is a U.S.-based medical insurance company specializing in expat medical insurance.
+They are also one of the biggest insurance companies in the world.

-All levels are based on Inpatient/Hospitalization and Day-patient coverage (standard benefits) and can be enhanced by adding optional Outpatient, Health and Wellbeing, Vision and Dental, and Medical Evacuation and Repatriation benefits.
+All plans are built around Inpatient/Hospitalization and Day-Patient coverage (standard benefits) and can be enhanced by adding optional benefits such as Outpatient, Health and Wellbeing, Vision and Dental, and Medical Evacuation and Repatriation.

 Extensive Health Benefits